rfmineguy/rfmineguy/README.md

-- 👋 Hi, I’m @rfmineguy
+- 👋 Hi, I’m Riley Fischer!
 - 👀 I’m interested in computer programming, and more specifically graphical applications, and C.
 - 🌱 I’m currently learning how to program in C and C++ the hard way, but throwing yourself into something you know you can't do.
 - 💞️ I’m looking to collaborate on nothing at moment.